David-Lor/VigoBus-TelegramBot/README.md

 ## Changelog

 - 0.1.7 (WIP)
+    - add request id as part of the logging context
     - fix stop remove name
     - remove usage of external pybusent library in favor of self-defined classes
     - sort user saved stops by stop custom or real name